 Not only are our employees engaged, but our new hires also report feeling a sense of purpose working here.
 For example, we recently hired Shaluinn Fullove as Chief People Officer for BrightDrop, a new business from GM whose purpose is to redesign the commercial delivery and logistics industry for an all-electric future.
 One of the company’s first initiatives is to partner with FedEx to create a fleet of electric vehicles.
 Shaluinn told me whenever she sees a FedEx truck, she gets excited.
 She tells her daughter, “That truck, which now has an internal combustion engine, is going to become an electric vehicle.
 BrightDrop is the reason that is going to happen.”

-Without a lot of marketing around our referral program, our new hires recommend GM as a place of employment to their friends simply because they are passionate about what we do.
+Without a lot of marketing around our employee referral bonus and the wider program, our new hires recommend GM as a place of employment to their friends simply because they are passionate about what we do, and because they believe in the General Motors work culture.

 Another factor driving engagement is how our leadership managed the return to the office as the pandemic subsided.
 In April 2021, GM’s CEO Mary Barra and other leaders introduced “work appropriately,” which gives employees the flexibility to work wherever and however they see fit.
 Rather than mandating that all employees return to the office or conform to a hybrid schedule, “work appropriately” allows employees to establish their own schedules and work locations—and the company provides all the necessary tools and resources to accommodate them.
 Our employees felt that the leadership team showed empathy throughout the pandemic, especially in terms of flexibility, which had a positive effect on engagement.